gcho91/currency-exchange/README.md

 In the big picture, the application is organized in the following way:

--Module
+- Module
--Main Component (app.component.ts, html, spec, css) -Cytoscape Component (cytoscape.component.ts, html, spec, css) -Currency Class (currency.ts)
+- Main Component (app.component.ts, html, spec, css)
+- Cytoscape Component (cytoscape.component.ts, html, spec, css)
+- Currency Class (currency.ts)

-The main component is responsible for performing the GET request from API, creating dropdown list of all currencies available, initializing all variables to be used throughout the application, and calculating values each time the button is clicked.
+_Main component_ is responsible for performing the GET request from API, creating dropdown list of all currencies available, initializing all variables to be used throughout the application, and calculating values each time the button is clicked.

-Cytoscape Component is responsible for performing all logic related to Cytoscape.js, including node generation, getting historical rates info from API, and edge generation.
+_Cytoscape Component_ is responsible for performing all logic related to Cytoscape.js, including node generation, getting historical rates info from API, and edge generation.

-Currency class is responsible for structuring the data coming from the exchange rate API, to be used in instances in the main component.
+_Currency_ class is responsible for structuring the data coming from the exchange rate API, to be used in instances in the main component.

 Since there are many events happening simultaneously, my priority was to create and name each individual function/method to perform one duty, acting as callback to be used to update other variables to be used in another function.

-### Improvement Points
+## Improvement Points

 I prioritized the goal of building the MVP application that fulfuills stated requirements.
 If given more time, I would gear towards:

-- refactoring the code to take advantage of component-based architecture that Angular offers, with a different dedicated service (forex service) that would handle all of the logic in performing the GET request and recalculating values
+- Refactoring the code to take advantage of component-based architecture that Angular offers, with a different dedicated service (forex service) that would handle all of the logic in performing the GET request and recalculating values

-- isolating service and components so service performs most of the logic, leaving components to just display it
+- Isolating service and components so service performs most of the logic, leaving components to just display it

-- making the parent-child relationship of the components clear to make it easier for other developers to read and understand my architectural decisions
+- Making the parent-child relationship of the components clear to make it easier for other developers to read and understand my architectural decisions

-- redesign the UI and reorganize content to make it more user-friendly, visually vibrant, and compliant with web accessibility standards
+- Medesign the UI and reorganize content to make it more user-friendly, visually vibrant, and compliant with web accessibility standards